ThangNguyennv/fashion-store-app/README.md

 # fashion-store-app
 ---
-This is a complete full-stack fashion e-commerce website project, including a customer-facing site (Client) and an administrative system (Admin).
+This is a complete full-stack fashion website project, including a customer-facing site (Client) and an administrative system (Admin).
 The project is built on the MERN stack (MongoDB, Express, React, Node) but modernized with Vite, TypeScript, and JWT.

 <img width="1918" height="919" alt="image" src="https://github.com/user-attachments/assets/e168bbfe-cf73-4ebe-85ac-47bdc1fcc411" />